nihalpasham/rustBoot/README.md

 - **core-bootloader:**
      - resides in its own folder called `rustBoot`
 - **hardware abstraction layer**
     - the *boards* folder contains all hardware-specific code.
-It houses a few other neccessary folders
+It houses other neccessary folders
         - **rustBoot-hal:** contains flash-hal (read/write/erase) impls for a specific board.
         - **rust-update:** this crate/folder contains all of the board-agnostic A/B update logic.
         - **test_firmware:** contains test firmware (i.e. blinky-led firmware) for the boot and update partitions for a specific board.
         - **test_impls:** contains a test implementation of the bootoloader for a specific board.

-Additionally, the project includes a folder called `xtask` to simplify the `build-sign-flash` process involved.
+Additionally, the project includes a folder called `xtask` to simplify the `build-sign-flash` process.

 For detailed instructions on usage, you can take a look at the `readme` page for each board under - `boards/test_impls/{board-name}`

+In short, you'll need 3 things:
-- In short, all you need to do is implement the `FlashInterface` trait for your board (abstracts out the necessary HW-specific flash operations such as writing/readin/erasing).
+- **flash api:** implement the `FlashInterface` trait for your board (abstracts out the necessary HW-specific flash operations such as writing/readin/erasing).
     - *Note: I'm still contemplating switching to something like embedded-storage.
 Please feel free to chime-in if you have suggestions here.*
-- choose a suitable memory layout for your board's micro-architecture.
+- **memory layout:** choose a suitable memory layout based on your board's micro-architecture and make.
-- use the methods available in the `UpdateInterface` trait to trigger and confirm firmware updates. (note downloading and installing the update is handled by whatever firmware/OS you're running).
+- **firmware api:** use the methods from the `UpdateInterface` trait in your firmware to trigger and confirm firmware updates. (note - downloading and installing the update is to be handled by whatever firmware/OS you're running).

 ## rustBoot's high-level design